+- A verbal or written warning

-- " Final written warning or dismissal - " Remedial steps such as training, supervision or mentoring.
+- Final written warning or dismissal

+- Remedial steps such as training, supervision or mentoring.

 Other outcomes, such as an apology, taking leave or accessing EAP, may also emerge from the meeting.

 Make sure the outcome is clearly recorded and communicated.
 The member should usually receive a letter setting out the outcome or findings of any investigation and what action, if any, will be taken in response.